 Even if we have multiple builds for the different angles of the character – F, F3/4, P, B3/4, B, etc. we usually only have one hand and one foot containers which hold all angles and versions of the hand and foot.
 It’s good to decide early whether you will have left or right hands and keep this consistent.
 A flipped instance of the symbol will serve as the ‘other’ hand.
 Inside the hand symbol all left hands – sometimes hundreds of different positions, gestures and angles, each occupying one frame – have to be of the same scale, positioned in a way so that the wrist is over the registration point and are oriented in the best possible way in relation to the local coordinate system.
 Additionally they can be grouped in logical successions such as fists, pointing hands, relaxed, aggressive, dynamic, etc.

 A similar approach can be used for all body parts.
 Lower arm symbol, for example, can contain multiple frames, where foreshortened, bent or curved versions of the limb can be stored for quick access.
 Heads are usually a lot more complex and symbol swapping is difficult to be avoided completely.
 A head symbol usually has its registration point placed somewhere near the base of the neck.
-Inside the symbol there are multiple layers and on them many different objects, some of them also symbols.
+Inside the symbol there are multiple layers and on them many different objects, ideally all of them also symbols.

 Mouths usually have several positions inside a mouth container for lipsyncing, eyes have blinks and so on.

 On the outside the head symbol is rotated and moved around or swapped with a different symbol (usually a different view of the head).
 On the inside facial expressions are changed and lips are synced to a voice track.